 - See www.sfu.ca/students/residences/fees/payment

-We do not accept credit card payments for tuition either directly or through unauthorized third party service providers.
-Also, we do not accept payments you arrange through Plastiq.
+We do not accept credit card or private lender payments for tuition either directly or through unauthorized third party service providers.
+We do not accept payments you arrange through Plastiq or through MPOWER Financing.
 We will not be held responsible for any fees incurred for such payments or returns.

 (Canadian Banks only) Already use internet banking?
 Then you know how easy it is.
 If you haven't set it up yet, we can show you how.